We're following all the rules… so why does it still feel off?

 We identify the exact pattern driving the pain so you finally understand what the arm is compensating for — and why the issue keeps returning.

-Step-By-Step Reset Plan
+Step-by-Step Reset Plan

 Simple, parent-friendly movement resets unlock rotation, restore stability, and reduce arm stress directly at the source — no equipment needed.